ulfschneider/ulfschneider.github.io/_posts/blog/2016-03-13-pocket-git-guide.md

 git log
 ```

+The output of a `git log` can be filtered and formatted.
+For example `git log --oneline` will display most recent commits organized into one single line per commit.

+`git log <branch-name> --oneline` will display most recent commits in the specified branch, organized into one single line per commit.

+A free formatting of the `git log` output can be achieved with 'git log --prett="<your format string"`.
+A list of available formatting options is on [GitHub](https://git-scm.com/docs/pretty-formats).

 The commit message
 ---
 A ```git log``` of commit messages should give an idea how the project has evolved over time.
 Each message explains *what* has been accomplished or changed with the commit.
 The message should describe a whole idea of completed work [[Westby 2014]](https://24ways.org/2014/dealing-with-emergencies-in-git/).
 Don´t describe *how* the change was accomplished - that´s in the code.